ChrisRfr/IceDesign/README.md

  - Up, Down, Left and Right arrows to Move a Gadget
  - Shift + Up, Down, Left and Right to Resize a Gadget
  - Del Key to Delete the Selected Gadget or Container
+ - Use Full or Short Name for Controls
+ - Auto rename the Controls Name when the caption is changed
+ - Anchor controls with left, right, top and(or) bottom lock when resizing the window
+ - Proportional resizing option for controls when resizing the window
+ - BindGadgetEvent property to write event procedures in the created code
+ - Support for some Windows Controls Styles
  - Full Color Requester with saving custom colors in IceDesign.ini
  - Save, Save As or Open IceDesign Form GUI
  - Import IceDesign Form GUI to load templates into the current design